 They say when in Rome, do as the Romans do.
 Since this was our first day in a French port, we woke up to fresh croissants, baguettes, and brie.
-As per usual, the entire jar of Nuetella was gone within 5 minutes.
-After cleanup we had our Oceanography class followed by our Basic seamanship class.
+As per usual, the entire jar of Nutella was gone within 5 minutes.
+After cleanup, we had our Oceanography class followed by our Basic seamanship class.
 After lunch, there was some more studying, then a bit of knot tying, followed by our International Competent Crew Exam for Basic Seamanship.
-I am exhausted after just typing that, so you can imagine that by the end of that we were all celebrating with a nice afternoon lounge session on deck.
+I am exhausted after just typing that, so you can imagine that by the end of that, we were all celebrating with a nice afternoon lounge session on deck.
 This was quickly followed by snorkeling the site we will later dive tonight.
-Apparently cornbread doesn’t exist in England or Spain, as Hannah, Georgia, and Clara had never even heard of it.
-It was therefore only fitting that we have cornbread and chili for dinner.
+Apparently, cornbread doesn’t exist in England or Spain, like Hannah, Georgia, and Clara had never even heard of it.
+It was, therefore, only fitting that we have cornbread and chili for dinner.
 With the whole pan of cornbread completely devoured, we set off for our night dives.
-The whole ocean was glowing with bioluminescence and a huge lobster added some excitement to the dive.
+The whole ocean was glowing with bioluminescence, and a huge lobster added some excitement to the dive.
 The night ended with tea and paper writing until the wee hours of the morning.
 An early morning waits as a few of us will be getting up at 4 am to hike the mountainside that towers over Ocean Star to catch the sunrise!
 Bon voyage!

 Our 40-day Caribbean voyage is perfect for those seeking an adventurous study abroad experience but don't have the time to spend an entire semester at sea.
 You'll develop sailing and scuba diving skills, complete two academic classes while visiting some of the most incredible islands in the Caribbean.View Details